luc-chevaux/sliding-youtube-gallery/readme.txt

 To display a video page within a template you must use the getVideoPage function, for example `<?php echo getVideoPage(array('id' => 1)); ?>`.

+= How do I display a 3d carousel in a page or post? =

+To display a 3d carousel in a page or post, you must use the short code [syg_carousel id=your_gallery_id] .

+= How do I display a 3d carousel in a Template? =

+To display a 3d carousel within a template you must use the getVideoCarousel function, for example `<?php echo getVideoCarousel(array('id' => 1)); ?>`.

 = How can I override css settings? =

 To customize your galleries you can use the plugin administration page.
 If you need to customize something specific, you can override standard css by adding your css manually and make the single directive !important .